immutag/immutag/README.md

 ### Distribution and sharing

 The files are discoverable on a distributed file network created with git-annex, but ipfs or something else can be used.
 Again, everything can be kept as local as the user wants and can be kept offline.
 The files are found by author created tags and metadata.
-Anyone can copy files that are pushed to the internet and create their own tags, but the chronology will always show who was the early author.
+Anyone can copy files (i.e., forking) that are pushed to the internet and create their own tags, but the chronology will always show who was the early author.

 ### Versioning